Getting Started with Chef Solo. Part 2

 node[:app][:web_dir]

-This all ways will give you the same value from app.web_dir attribute.
+This always will give you the same value from the app.web_dir attribute.

 Ruby Power!

-As you can see in our recipe we created 3 directories by 3 command.
+As you can see in our recipe we created 3 directories by 3 commands.
 Better DRY this code.
 But how to do this?
 Simple!
-This is all Ruby code, so you can use it to do your recipe more powerful (and beautiful, of course):
+This is all Ruby code, so you can use it to make your recipe more powerful (and beautiful, of course):

 package "git"